aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/training/torch-neuron-envvars.rst

 - When using :ref:`Neuron Persistent Cache <neuron-caching>` or :ref:`neuron_parallel_compile <pytorch-neuronx-parallel-compile-cli>` , if you want to ignore the error in training script and compile the accumulated HLO graphs, you can do so by setting this environment variable.
-  Example: If NEURON_IGNORE_TRAINING_SCRIPT_ERROR_AND_COMPILE=1 is set when using ``neuron_parallel_compile``, a crash in the training script would be ignored and the graphs collected upto the crash would be compiled.
+  Example: If NEURON_IGNORE_TRAINING_SCRIPT_ERROR_AND_COMPILE=1 is set when using ``neuron_parallel_compile``, a crash in the training script would be ignored and the graphs collected up to the crash would be compiled.

 ``NEURON_DUMP_HLO_SNAPSHOT`` **[Beta]**: